vickykyrman/nlg_with_structured_dialogue_representation/README.md

 ## Installation
 **REQUIREMENTS** <br>

-Call the commands below in your terminal to create a virtual environment, clone repository and install required packages.
+Call the commands below in your terminal to create a virtual environment, clone this repository and install required packages.

 ```
 conda create -n nlg-with-str-dial python=3.8